 Skills to check

-Needless to say, a degree in computer science, years of experience in software development and multiple languages are a must to hire full stack developer.
+Needless to say, a degree in computer science, years of experience in software and app development and multiple languages are a must to hire full stack developer.
 On a personal level, a person should be capable of teamwork, direct other programmers’ tasks and offer the vision for a final product.
 A serious candidate should also have a diverse experience on the resume.

 To overcome skepticism from your HR department or your boss, a candidate has to prove his knowledge in the following areas.